REANNZ/etcbd-public/Docker-compose-intro.md

 * Update (re-create) the running containers:

-        docker-compose up
+        docker-compose up -d

-Note: ````docker-compose up```` updates (re-creates) the container whenever anything changes, otherwise just make sure the container is started.
+Note: ````docker-compose up -d```` updates (re-creates) the container whenever anything changes, otherwise just make sure the container is started.
 So if a new image is ready (pulled) or the environment variables file has changed, it would get re-created.